-LINCICOME, Director of General Economics and the Herbert A. Stiefel Center for Trade Policy Studies; GENE HEALY, Senior Vice President for Policy; CLARK NEILY, Senior Vice President for Legal Studies; IAN VÁSQUEZ, Vice President for International Studies; EMILY EKINS, Vice President and Director of Polling; ALEX NOWRASTEH, Director of Economic and Social Policy Studies; NORBERT MICHEL, Vice President and Director of the Center for Monetary and Financial Alternatives: JEFF VANDERSLICE, Director of Government and External Affairs.
+for Policy; CLARK NEILY, Senior Vice President for Legal Studies; IAN VÁSQUEZ, Vice President for International Studies; EMILY EKINS, Vice President and Director of Polling; ALEX NOWRASTEH, Director of Economic and Social Policy Studies; NORBERT MICHEL, Vice President and Director of the Center for Monetary and Financial Alternatives; JEFF VANDERSLICE, Director of Government

+Director of Government and External Affairs.

-LOVE, LIBERTY, AND A Lasting Legacy
+LOVE, LIBERTY, AND A

+Lasting Legacy

-P ete Fotheringham and Carol York live by the values nearly all libertarians espouse.
+ete Fotheringham and Carol York live by the values nearly all libertarians espouse.
 "We believe in individual responsibility, taking care of yourself as opposed to asking someone else to take care of you, and managing your finances responsibly," says Pete.
 "Cato is the loudest voice promoting these ideas."

-Like many Cato Sponsors, the couple credit their libertarian principles-hard work, delayed gratification, and frugal money management for positioning them for personal and professional success.
+Like many Cato Sponsors, the couple credit their libertarian principles-hard work, delayed gratification, and frugal money management-for positioning them for personal and professional success.

 Pete and Carol were in their 20s when they met in Seattle in 1978, bonding over their shared values and mutual love for outdoor activities.
-A month before they met, both Pete and Carol had each purchased their first homes at the age of 25 after years of saving their hardearned money.
-Two years after meeting, they sailed into their wedding ceremony on windsurfers.
+A month before they met, both Pete and Carol had each purchased their first homes at the age of 25 after years of saving their hard-earned money.
+Two years after meeting, they sailed into their wedding ceremony on wind-surfers.